 The Florida Institute of Technology’s chapter of The Honor Society of Phi Kappa Phi would like to congratulate those who have been elected to membership.

-The 2019 Phi Kappa Phi Induction Ceremony and reception will take place in the Gleason Performing Arts Center on the Campus of Florida Tech from 7-9 PM on April 10, 2019.
-Family and friends are encouraged to attend.
-Nominees should arrive by 6:15PM to check in.
+The 2019 Phi Kappa Phi Induction Ceremony and reception will took place in the Gleason Performing Arts Center on the Campus of Florida Tech on April 10, 2019.

 Membership is by invitation only to Florida Tech’s top 7.5 percent of second term juniors and the top 10 percent of seniors and graduate students.